Hobo-Hilly/SecurityPlus/OpSec-Incident-Response/SIEM-SOAR/README.md

 # What is the need for SIEM?
+Security Information and Event Management (SIEM)

 EX:
 If you think about Syslog, we're aggregating Syslog information system log information to a centralized location, but then we still gotta make some sense out of it.
 So we can do that, we can aggregate it.
 But that's just a single platform.

-Immense amount of event-related data
+Immense amounts of event-related data
 Firewalls, IDS, IPS solutions
 Log, aggregate, normalize, review

-We need a strategic and methodic way to capture this information
+We need a strategic and methodical way to capture this information.

 Security Information and Event Management (SIEM)
 - The components inside of a SIEM, it is a combination of security, information management as well as security event management.